- Describe the emotional effects of stressful events, such as deployment, on children and families.

-- What will stay the same when the parent leaves: for example, one parent will still be here for breakfast and dinner, the child will still go to the same child-care program, the family will still have fun together, etc.
+- What will stay the same when the parent leaves: for example, one parent will still be here for breakfast and dinner, the child will still go to the same school and school-age care program, the family will still have fun together, etc.

 Also encourage families to start thinking about ways to help the child feel close to the deployed parent.
 Are there personal items the parent and child can exchange before the deployment (e.g., a picture or favorite t-shirt)?

 During periods of deployment, it is especially important that you help the child and family maintain normal routines.
 Early in the deployment is not the time to transition a child to a new program or caregiver.
 Reassure the child that their parent or guardian will pick the child up as usual.
 Provide comfort.
 Answer the child's questions as simply and matter-of-factly as possible.